-PENALTY AN OFFICER OR AUTHORITY COMPETENT TO IMPOSE THE PENALTY (a) (I) Exclusion from class room/ Laboratory/ Field work/ workshop up to four classes from his/ her own classes.
-Class Teacher/Workshop Instructor (ii) Impose fine up to Rs.
-1000/- -do- (b) Exclusion from the games or the field for the day.
-Games Incharge (c) Exclusion from Instructional or sports tour or survey camp.
-Teacher/Officer Incharge (d) (I) Exclusion from the department/Institute for a period not exceeding one week.
-Chairman of the Teaching Department/ Director of the Teaching Institute. (ii) Impose fine up to Rs.
-2000/- -do- (e) Exclusion from the Department/Institute for a period not exceeding two weeks.
-Dean of the concerned Faculty /Principal of the College on the recommendations of the concerned Departmental Committee (f) Fine not exceeding Rs.1000/- Teacher Incharge, or Superintendent of Workshop (g) Fine not exceeding Rs.10000/- Dean of the Faculty Concerned/Principal of the College on the recommendation of the Concerned Departmental Committee. (i) Fine not exceeding Rs.20,000/- Vice-chancellor on the Recommendations of the Dean concerned and concerned Departmental Committee (ii) Exclusion from the department/ Institute for a period not exceeding 3 weeks -do-
+CATE- GORY PENALTY AN OFFICER OR AUTHORITY COMPETENT TO IMPOSE THE PENALTY (A). (i) Exclusion from classroom /laboratory/ field work / workshop for a period not exceeding one week from his / her own classes Subject Teacher / Workshop Instructor (ii) Impose fine up to Rs.
+1000/- -do- (D) (i) Exclusion from the games or the field for the day In charge concerned (B). (ii) Exclusion from Study or sports tour or survey camp -do- (C).
+Fine not exceeding Rs.
+1,000/- Teacher In Charge/Clarge of Workshop.
+Teacher In Charge/Class Advisor or Superintendent of Workshop.
+(D).
+Taking any digital device, containing objectionable data, into custody.
+In charge concerned. (i) Exclusion from the department for a period not exceeding one week.
+Chairman / Chairperson of the Teaching Department / Director of the Teaching Institute.
+(E). (ii) Impose fine up to Rs.
+3,000/- -do- (iii) With-holding of issuance of character certificate. -do- (F).
+Fine not exceeding Rs.
+7,000/- Advisor Students' Affairs or on the recommendation of Advisory Committee Member(s) (i) Exclusion from the department for a period not exceeding two weeks.
+Dean of concerned Faculty on recommendations of the concerned Departmental Committee.
+(G). (ii) Suspension of admission from the University for a period specified or unspecified pending the final decision. -do-

-(iii) Fine up to Rs.
-40,000/- Vice-chancellor on the recommendations of the Discipline Committee. (h) With-holding of issue of character certificate Chairman of the Teaching Department/ Director of the Teaching Institute. (i) Cancellation of examination or part there- of, or debarring from appearing in any examination or part there-of.
-Vice-Chancellor on the recommendations of the Discipline Committee (j) Cancellation of remission of fee or university Scholarship Vice-Chancellor on the recommendations of the Dean of the Faculty concerned/ Principal of the College. (k) Suspension or removal from position of authority in the University Sports Board.
-Vice-Chancellor on the recommendations of the Executive Committee of the University Sports Board.
-(1) Suspension of admission from the University for a period specified or unspecified pending the final decision.
-Dean/Principal of the concerned Faculty on the recommendations of the Departmental Committee. (m) Rustication/Expulsion from the University for a period not exceeding one year.
-Vice-Chancellor on the recommendations of the Discipline Committee (n) Rustication/expulsion from the University for a period exceeding one year.
-Syndicate on the recommendations of the Discipline Committee. (o) Cancellation of admission from the University.
-Syndicate on the recommendations of the Discipline Committee. (p) With-holding issuance of any degree.
-Syndicate on the Recommendations of the Discipline Committee.
+CATE- GORY PENALTY AN OFFICER OR AUTHORITY COMPETENT TO IMPOSE THE PENALTY (G). (iii) Fine not exceeding Rs.
+I0,000/ Dean of concerned Faculty on recommendations of the concerned Departmental Committee.
+(H). (i) Fine not exceeding Rs.
+25,000/- Pro-Vice Chancellor; (i) on the recommendations of the Dean of the concerned and the concerned Departmental Committee. (ii) on the recommendations of the Advisory Committee. (ii) Exclusion from the department for a period not exceeding three weeks. -do- (i) Fine not exceeding Rs.
+100,000/ Fine not exceeding Rs.
+100,000/- Vice Chancellor on the recommendations of Pro- Vice Chancellor / discipline committee / unfair means committee. (ii) Cancellation of examination or part there-of or debarring from appearing in any examination or part there-of Vice-Chancellor on the recommendations of the Discipline Committee.
+(I) . (iii) Cancellation of remission of fee or University Scholarship.
+Vice-Chancellor on the recommendations of the Pro-Vice Chancellor/Dean of the Faculty concerned/ Advisor Student Affairs (vi) Suspension or removal from position of authority in the University Sports Vice-Chancellor on the recommendations of the Executive Committee of the University Sports Board (v) Rustication / Expulsion from the University for a period not exceeding one year Vice-Chancellor on the recommendations of the Discipline Committee. (i) Rustication/expulsion from University for a period exceeding one year Syndicate 011 the recommendations of the Discipline Committee.
+(J). (ii) Cancellation of admission from the University.
+Syndicate on the recommendations of the Discipline Committee. (iii) With-holding issuance of any degree Syndicate on the recommendations of the Discipline Committee.

-Provided that the superior authorities shall be equally competent to impose lighter penalties with the competence of inferior authorities as prescribed above.
+Provided that the superior authorities shall be equally competent to impose lighter penalties with the competence of interior authorities as prescribed above.